robinhowlett/robinhowlett.github.com/_posts/2021-07-26-accessible-communication-sms-with-twilio-jbang-picocli.markdown

 #### Identify the prime seeds used in the original message

 Through a process of elimiation, only one combination will be valid.
-Once that combination is found, we can fully decode the message.
-If no combinations applied, then the code received is invalid (i.e. a typo occurred):
+Once that combination is found, we can fully decode the message via the indexes of the matched codes.
+If no combinations applied, then the code received is invalid (i.e. likely a typo occurred):

 ```java
 // the first 3 digits correspond the codified day of the month